What is buspirone?

 For another hand, aspirin increases blood levels of free buspirone.
 Aspirin raises the levels of free buspirone by almost 23%.
 Both of these rising and decreasing effects on free blood buspirone levels due to the effect of flurazepam and aspirin are observed in vitro.

-This can not be said if similar effects would be observed inside the body or not.
+It can not be said if similar effects would be observed inside the body or not.

 The first-pass metabolism of buspirone is very effective, and its metabolism is mediated by the CYP3A4 enzyme.
 Any drug that causes any change in the action of the CYP3A4 enzyme will make the change in metabolism and the effects of buspirone in the body.